-The City seeks to obtain and maintain the highest possible credit ratings for all categories of shortand long-term debt.
+The City seeks to obtain and maintain the highest possible credit ratings for all categories of short- and long-term debt.
+The City will not issue bonds that do not carry investment grade ratings.

-Rating Agency Relationships
+I. Rating Agency Relationships

-The Chief Financial Officer, or his/her designee, shall be responsible for maintaining relationships with rating agencies that assign ratings to the City's various debt obligations.
+The Finance Director, or his/her designee, shall be responsible for maintaining relationships with rating agencies that assign ratings to the City's various debt obligations.
 This responsibility shall include coordinating meetings and presentations in conjunction with the issuance of debt.
-Full disclosure of operations and open lines of communication shall be maintained with the rating agencies used by the City throughout the life of the debt obligations.
+Full disclosure of operations and open lines of communication shall be maintained with the rating agencies used by the City.

+II.
 Use of Rating Agencies

-The City shall obtain a rating from at least one nationally recognized rating agency on all new bond issues being sold in the public market.
-The Chief Financial Officer, or his/her designee, shall determine whether or not any additional ratings will be requested on a particular financing.
-The Chief Financial Officer, or his/her designee, shall determine which major rating agencies will be asked to provide a rating.
-Exceptions to this requirement, such as when using a private placement, are permissible, if warranted by the circumstances and approved by the Chief Financial Officer, or his/her designee.

-The City shall notify the rating agencies by telephone or email when the City anticipates issuing bonds.
-Bond documentation shall be sent several weeks prior to the bond sale to the selected rating agencies to provide the rating agencies sufficient time to perform a review.
-A personal meeting with the selected rating agencies may be scheduled if, in the opinion of the Chief Financial Officer, or his/her designee, such a meeting is in the best interest of the City to obtain the highest possible credit rating.

-Additionally, the City shall:

-- Make every reasonable effort to maintain or improve its credit ratings; - Request an underlying rating and an insured rating on all bond issues utilizing bond insurance; - Notify all rating agencies utilized by the City of any material financial events that occur within the City.
-All communications, both oral and written, in response to requests for information from the rating agencies shall be made in a timely manner by the Chief Financial Officer or his/her designee; - Submit its audited annual comprehensive financial report to all rating agencies utilized by the City.
+- A. The City shall obtain a rating from at least one nationally recognized rating agency on all new bond issues being sold in the public market.
+The Finance Director, or his/her designee, shall determine whether or not any additional ratings will be requested on a particular financing.
+The Finance Director, or his/her designee, shall determine which major rating agencies will be asked to provide a rating.
+Exceptions to this requirement, such as when using a private placement, are permissible, if warranted by the circumstances and approved by the Finance Director, or his/her designee; - B. The City shall notify the rating agencies by telephone or through written correspondence when the City anticipates issuing bonds.
+Bond documentation shall be sent several weeks prior to the bond sale to the selected rating agencies in order to provide the rating agencies sufficient time to perform their review.
+A personal meeting with the selected rating agencies may be scheduled if, in the opinion of the Finance Director, or his/her designee, such a meeting is in the best interest of the City in order to obtain the highest possible credit rating. - C. The City shall make every reasonable effort to maintain or improve its high quality credit ratings; - D. The City shall request an underlying rating and an insured rating on all bond issues utilizing bond insurance; - E. The City shall notify all rating agencies utilized by the City of any material financial events that occur within the City.
+All communications, both oral and written, in response to requests for information from the rating agencies shall be made in a timely manner by the Finance Director or his/her designee; - F. The City shall submit its audited comprehensive annual financial report to all rating agencies utilized by the City.